JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

 val movies = StarWarsFilm.find { StarWarsFilms.sequelId eq 8 }
 val movie = StarWarsFilm.findById(5)
 ```
-* For a list of available predicates see [DSL Where expression](https://github.com/JetBrains/Exposed/wiki/DSL#where-expression).
+* For a list of available predicates, see [DSL Where expression](Deep-Dive-into-DSL.md#where-expression).
   Read a value from a property similar to any property in a Kotlin class:
 ```kotlin
 val name = movie.name